 The Redbook's "high professional standard" for service may mean different things at different levels of seniority.
 For assistant professors, service on editorial boards or in national or international scholarly societies not only contributes to the field but helps to forge professional relationships and establish a professional profile beyond the University.
 Service contributions within the department or university, while still important, might well be fewer than those of more senior colleagues.
 Senior faculty might engage in a balance of professional and local service activities, taking on more advanced leadership roles on the campus.
 This aspect of the dossier is particularly prone to differing opinions and care should be taken to transparently contextualize expectations specific to the discipline.
 Of particular note is the contribution that faculty make by mentoring their colleagues.
 Like the mentoring of students described in the teaching section above, this service activity may be invisible, and it may contribute significantly to a campus climate of diversity, equity, and inclusion.
-This work can fall more heavily on faculty of color and women, and I strongly encourage all levels of review to be aware of and to elevate this important work as crucial contributions to our mission through our promotion and tenure processes.
+This work can fall more heavily on faculty of color and women, and we strongly encourage all levels of review to be aware of and to elevate this important work as crucial contributions to our mission through our promotion and tenure processes.

 Certain types of service receive special mention in the CBA and the Redbook.
 For example, the CBA requires that service to the faculty union be considered, and the Redbook requires that service outside the department be considered at the department level.
 Service may include contributions to governance or management (of the department, college/school, Faculty Senate, university, or profession); outreach to extend knowledge beyond the university or professional community; and community engagement that benefits both the university and off- campus communities.
 Some faculty members have special service obligations recorded in a Memorandum of Understanding at the time of appointment; these should be recognized and assessed in accordance with the terms of the MOU.
+Consideration should be given to service and engagement activities with public impact.
+Examples of these include: